zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

               .. type:: string

-            - Only available one banking day after the payment has been completed – The consumer's IBAN.
+            - Only available one banking day after the payment has been completed – The consumer's bank account's IBAN.

           * - | ``consumerBic``